jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 ## Getting the lab files

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SBwSNu9BVkY?si=ddHD0dU0pN2aBzWm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 To help walk you through this module I have written template files that setup each of the labs shown on the left.
 You will need to download the files from GitHub and also build the project files to work through these notes.

-### Using GitHub desktop

 1. Run GitHub Desktop (if you don't have it installed you can download it from <a href="https://desktop.github.com/download/" target="_blank">here</a>).
 2. Click on **Clone a Repository from the Internet..**